chid-mulesoft/mule-deploy-project/README.md

-mule-deploy-project

-# Context
+# Intoruction

-This Maven project can be used as standalone independent deployment project to deploy any Mule Deplayble Archives (MDA) aimming at different deployment targets, which includes
+This Maven project can be used as a standalone independent deployment project to deploy any Mule Deplayble Archives (MDA) for different deployment targets, which includes

   Mule Runtime Manager Related

-    1. Anypoint Runtime Manager (Mule Runtime relate
+    1. Anypoint Runtime Manager (Mule Runtime related, cloud and on-premesies)
     2. Cloudhub
     3. MMC